Could Seiya Suzuki be the Cubs’ next ‘significant’ signing?

-“Certainly, we’re having a lot of conversations,” Hoyer said Monday morning.
+“Certainly, we’re having a lot of conversations,” Hoyer said.
 “I’ve done this too long to assume that anything gets across the finish line.
-So, you try to keep a lot of balls in the air.
+So you try to keep a lot of balls in the air.
 And some of those may be, as you guys would deem, ‘significant.’
 Some may not be.”

-Seiya Suzuki, the Japanese star who has created plenty of free agency buzz this winter, would certainly qualify as a significant addition.
-But first, the Cubs would have to convince him to choose them, out of his many suitors.
-The Cubs brass was scheduled to meet with Suzuki’s camp Monday evening, a Sun-Times source confirmed.
+Outfielder Seiya Suzuki, the Japanese star who has created plenty of free-agency buzz this winter, would qualify as a significant addition.
+But first, the Cubs would have to convince him to choose them out of his many suitors.
+The Cubs’ brass was scheduled to meet with Suzuki’s camp Monday night, a source confirmed to the Sun-Times.

-The Athletic’s Sahadev Sharma was first to report the meeting.
-According to MLB Network’s Jon Heyman, the Padres, Dodgers, Red Sox, Giants and Mariners were also among the teams in the running to sign Suzuki as of Monday afternoon.
+According to MLB Network, the Padres, Dodgers, Red Sox, Giants and Mariners also were among the teams in the running to sign Suzuki.

 “Our biggest focus, candidly, has been pitching and pitching depth,” Hoyer said.